floriandejonckheere/hcloud/README.md

 Please note that storage boxes require a different API endpoint.
 The endpoint for **storage boxes** is `https://api.hetzner.com/v1`.
 The endpoint for **all other resources** is `https://api.hetzner.cloud/v1`.
+The storage box endpoint is passed as an extra argument to the `HCloud::Client`, see [Endpoint](#endpoint) for more information.

 ## Testing